scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[19:11]** Thou shalt not doubt to give, nor shalt thou murmur in giving.
 Give to every one that asketh thee, and thou shalt know who is the good recompenser of the reward.
 Thou shalt take care of that which thou hast received, neither adding thereto, nor taking therefrom.
 Thou shalt hate the evil man unto the end, and shalt judge justly.

 **[19:12]** Thou shalt not make a schism, but shalt make peace by bringing adversaries together.
 Thou shalt make confession of thy sins.
 Thou shalt not go unto prayer with an evil conscience.
-This is the way of life, either labouring by means of the word and proceeding to exhort, and practising to save the soul by the word, or thou shalt work by thy hands for the redemption of thy sins.
+This is the way of life.

 **[20:1]** But the path of darkness is crooked and full of cursing, for it is the path of eternal death and punishment, in which way are the things that destroy the soul.
 Idolatry, boldness, the pride of power, hypocrisy, double-heartedness, adultery, murder, rape, haughtiness, transgression, deceit, malice, self-will, witchcraft, sorcery, covetousness, want of the fear of God.

 **[20:2]** Here are they who are persecutors of the good, haters of truth, lovers of lies; they who know not the reward of righteousness, who cleave not to what is good nor unto just judgment; who attend not to the widow and the orphan; who are awake not unto the fear of God, but unto evil; from whom meekness and patience are afar off; who love the things that are vain, who follow after recompense, who pity not the poor, who labour not for him who is in trouble; who are prompt to evil-speaking, who know not him that made them; murderers of children, corruptors of the image of God; who turn away from the poor man and oppress the afflicted; advocates of the rich, unjust judges of the poor, sinners in all things.

 **[21:1]** It is therefore right that he who has learned the ordinances of the Lord, even as many as have been written beforehand, should walk in them.
-For he who doeth these things shall be glorified in the Kingdom of God, but he who chooseth the contrary things shall perish together with his works.
+For he who doeth these things shall be glorified in the Kingdom of God, but he who hath chosen the contrary things shall perish together with his works.
 On this account is the resurrection; on this account is the retribution.

-**[21:2]** I ask those who are of high estate among you, if ye will receive any friendly advice from me, keep those with you toward whom ye may do what is honourable.
-Fail not in so doing.
+**[21:2]** I ask those who are of high estate among you, if ye will receive any friendly advice from me, to keep among you those to whom you may do good and desert them not.
+Abandon not that which is good.

-**[21:3]** The day is at hand in which everything shall perish together with the evil one; the Lord is nigh at hand, and his reward also.
+**[21:3]** for the day is at hand in which everything shall perish together with the evil one; for the Lord is nigh at hand, and his reward is with him.

-**[21:4]** Again and again do I ask you, be ye good lawgivers over yourselves, be ye good advisers of yourselves.
+**[21:4]** And yet once more do I ask you, be ye good law-givers.
 Abide faithful counsellors of one another; take out of the midst of you all hypocrisy,

 **[21:5]** and may God, who ruleth the whole world, give you wisdom, understanding, science, knowledge of his ordinances, and patience.